shichiro-nakahara/docs/docs/how-natanetwork-works/faq.md

 ### Do I pay any fees to Nata Network for my zkWETH/DAI transactions?

 Nata Network doesn’t make any money from transaction fees on the platform, surplus transaction fees accumulate on a smart contract and are used to subsided future transactions in busy periods with high gas prices.

+### Which Aliases/Usernames are reserved?

+Aliases/Usernames less than 5 characters of length are reserved.
+Creating an account with 5+ characters are free.
+1 Char: 2000 MATIC fee
+2 Char: 1000 MATIC fee
+3 Char: 500 MATIC fee
+4 Char: 200 MATIC fee